 About Our Community

-Emeritus at Saddleridge Lodge, is a Midland TX Assisted Living community for seniors.
+Brookdale Midland, formerly Emeritus at Saddleridge Lodge, is a Midland TX Assisted Living community for seniors.
 We are conveniently located in a semi-residential/business area in the northern part of Midland.
 Just off the Loop 250 N service road between “A” Street and Garfield St., we offer easy access to everything that Midland has to offer – a big plus for our residents who still drive.
 For those who don’t, we take residents wherever they wish to go in our own air conditioned van – on personal errands, to the public library, to their hair and doctors appointments, to the Museum of the Southwest and every Friday, we go out to lunch to one of many restaurants in the area – the Cracker Barrell, Clear Springs and various local Mexican favorites, to name a few.
 Several medical facilities, including Midland Memorial Hospital and a skilled nursing home, are within just a few minutes drive.
 The Senior Care Center is just two blocks behind us.

 A Wonderful Selection

 Our two-story retirement community offers 80 senior apartments, with a total of three different units available: 400-square-foot studios, 450-square foot alcoves and 550-square-foot one bedrooms.
 All of our apartments are very spacious and offer a kitchenette with a full refrigerator, private bath, wall-to-wall carpeting and individual temperature control.
 They also have large windows that provides nice neighborhood views.
 Small pets are welcome to join our family.

 A large lobby area greets visitors, guests and staff, with a comfortable sitting area and entrance into our lovely dining room.
 The first floor also features a library with fireplace.
 In addition, we have a TV room, activities room, beauty shop, chapel and laundry facilities on both floors for the convenience of our residents.
 We take pride in the appearance of our Midland retirement community and are constantly upgrading and redecorating.
 Outside, residents can enjoy our spacious patio area, which surrounds the front of our building and offers cushioned chairs and benches for relaxation and conversation.
 In our back yard, residents grow all kinds of vegetable and flowers.